CrelioHealth For Diagnostics

 The devices worn on the body to collect and monitor health data are wearable devices.
 Wearable devices facilitate tracking various data, such as heart rate, blood pressure, emergency alerts, and activity levels.

-Software applications known as mobile health apps can be installed on smartphones and tablets to provide healthcare services.
+Software applications known as mobile health apps can be installed on smartphones and tablets to provide healthcare services with digital health transformation.
 Users can employ these versatile apps for various purposes, such as monitoring their health data, managing long-term health conditions, and locating healthcare providers.

 LIMS is a software platform that centralizes laboratory operations, automates processes, and enables seamless data exchange.
 It manages patient information, test results, and quality control measures, improving efficiency, reducing errors, and enhancing productivity for better patient outcomes.

-AR technology allows computer-generated images to be superimposed onto the real world, providing numerous benefits for healthcare services such as medical education, surgical guidance, laboratory equipment training, and medication management.
+AR technology allows computer-generated images to be superimposed onto the real world, providing numerous digital health advantages for healthcare services such as medical education, surgical guidance, laboratory equipment training, and medication management.

 The field of AI in computer science involves developing intelligent systems that can reason, learn, and act independently.
 Healthcare services can benefit from AI technology, including diagnosis, treatment, and the discovery of new drugs.